 Steps to the perfect Cuban Coffee

 - Fill the bottom portion of the cafetera with water.

-- Fill the middle filter all the way with Cuban or espresso style coffee.
+- Fill the middle filter with Cuban or espresso-style coffee beans.

-- Place cafetera on hot stove to begin boiling
+- Place cafetera on a hot stove to begin boiling

-- Immediately stir sugar into the top portion of the cafetera while it is still hot.
-This is important!
+- Important!
+Immediately stir sugar into the top portion of the cafetera while it is still hot.

-- Let cool if you prefer, or begin to pour cafecitos for you and your friends to enjoy.
+- Let cool if you prefer, or begin to pour cafecitos for you and your friends to enjoy in your expresso cup.

 Enjoy this video from Havana Music Tours owner Chaz Chambers demonstrating how to make an authentic Café Cubano.